Statric/dedaptive/README.md

 }
 ```

-So we first generated a data set with estimated sex and age values:
+We first generate a data set with simulated sex and age values:

 ``` r
 # Apply the function simulateSexAge